morgansobol/MicrobialGenomics-TXST-2025/exercises/01_cmd_intro.md

 ## 🧪 Exercise 4: Terminus game

 Practice navigating the command line by making your way through the world of Terminus.
-The locations you can go are directories, so you cd to move from area to area, and ls to look around and see what is in the area.
-Items in each area are files, so you use `less` to open them (interact with them), or `cp` to make copies of an "item," touch to create an item you need, `rm` to remove an obstacles, etc. If you need help with a command type `man` and the command you want help with.
+The locations you can go to are directories, which you `cd` to move back and forth, and `ls` to look around and see what is in the area.
+Items in each area are files, so you use `less` to open them (interact with them), or `cp` to make copies of an "item," `touch` to create an item you need, `rm` to remove an obstacle, etc. If you need help with a command, type `man` and the command you want help with.

 Follow this link to access Terminus: https://web.mit.edu/mprat/Public/web/Terminus/Web/main.html When it loads, follow the instructions.
 Have fun!

-## Assignment
+## Assignment Due before
 Turn in the answers to these questions on Canvas before next Thursdays class (so by 7:59 am 09/04).
 Send me three screenshots:
 1. When you had to use the command `mv`.